Skip to main content

 Activities

-Activities under SURGE focus on four key areas:
+Activities under SURGE focused on four key areas:

 1) Strengthening local capacity in inclusive and resilient urban development, including the promotion of disaster risk reduction and climate change adaptation, and ensuring access to sustainable water supply and sanitation services